 (b) Have a Referrer;”

 Let’s begin with the an easy one.
-To be an IR, you have to legally be an adult and have someone who referred you to the business.
+To be a Distributor, you have to legally be an adult and have someone who referred you to the business.
 (Duh, how else would you know about it otherwise, right?)

 Code Of Ethics – Explaining the Business Plan

-“When presenting or discussing the Company’s Compensation Plan, an IR must not make false representations concerning:
+“When presenting or discussing the Company’s Compensation Plan, a Distributor must not make false representations concerning:

 a) any risks likely to be associated with carrying on the business;